How the Red-Blue Narrative Kept Us from the Real Story of Rising Extremism in a Fracturing GOP

 Public History as a Guide to Decision-making

-Public historian Adina Langer explains why she joined the board of The American Leader.
-I became a public historian because I find that the world of the anthropocene (the age of human dominance on the planet) can easily become overwhelming and difficult [...]
+Public historian Adina Langer explains why she supports The American Leader, first as a member of the board and now as an editorial advisor.
+I became a public historian because I find that the world of the anthropocene (the age of human [...]

 Countering Authoritarianism in the US and Elsewhere